The Draft EIS Public Comment Period has Ended

 - Thursday, November 19, 2020 from 3:00 p.m. to 5:00 p.m.

-A section of the project website has been created to assist individuals in providing information and resources on the Draft EIS, including how to access the Draft EIS document, and methods on how the public can provide comments on the Draft EIS to the Project Team.
-Please visit the DRAFT EIS OVERVIEW page for complete details.
+A section of the project website (DRAFT EIS OVERVIEW) was created to assist individuals in providing information and resources on the Draft EIS, including how to access the Draft EIS document, and methods on how the public can provide comments on the Draft EIS to the Project Team.

 GCL Project Update and Restart